 But besides the temple, the hike highlights the incredible geography of the Sierra de Tepoztlan.
 The limestone karst geography reminded me of parts of southern Thailand where you’ll see incredible, vertical sprouts of rock with sheer rock faces.
 It’s beautiful.

 I knew 5 minutes into the hike that I was in trouble.
-I had no energy and I felt like I had a heaviness in my guts.
+I had no energy.
+I felt like I had a heaviness in my guts.
 Every step was a chore.
 I felt bad because my guide Wayan (also my Airbnb host) was a young guy who races.
 He’s in great shape…and here I was pausing every 10 minutes to get my breath.

 We hiked among the many tourists hiking to the top.
 I was surprised by just how popular this hike is.